rust-lang/rfcs/text/0000-optimise-attr.md

 * LLVM: `optsize`, `optnone`, `minsize` function attributes (exposed in Clang in some way);
 * GCC: `__attribute__((optimize))` function attribute which allows setting the optimisation level and using certain(?) `-f` flags for each function;
-* IAR: Optimisations have a checkbox for “No size constraints”, which allows compiler to go out of its way to optimize without considering the size tradeoff.
+* IAR: Optimisations have a check box for “No size constraints”, which allows compiler to go out of its way to optimize without considering the size trade-off.
 Can only be applied on a per-compilation-unit basis.
-Enabled by default, as is appropriate for a compiler targetting embedded use-cases.
+Enabled by default, as is appropriate for a compiler targeting embedded use-cases.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Should we support such an attribute at module-level?
-Crate-level?
-    * If yes, should we also implement `optimize(always)`? `optimize(level=x)`?
+* Should we also implement `optimize(always)`? `optimize(level=x)`?
     * Left for future discussion, but should make sure such extension is possible.
+* Should there be any way to specify what global optimisation for speed level is used in conjunction with the optimisation for speed option (e.g. `-Copt-level=s3` could be equivalent to `-Copt-level=3` and `#[optimize(size)]` on the crate item);
+    * This may matter for users of `#[optimize(speed)]`.